-We remark that in the particular case when $\delta = 1$ , the derivative bounds (4.28) imply analyticity of the map $s \mapsto u(\tau, s)$ for $s \in [a, b]$ which implies the assertion also with the exponential expression rate bound for analytic functions in [OSZ19].
+We remark that in the particular case $\delta = 1$ , the derivative bounds (4.30) imply analyticity of the map $s \mapsto u(\tau, s)$ for $s \in [a, b]$ which implies the assertion also with the exponential expression rate bound for analytic functions in [OSZ19].

-We also remark that the smoothing of the solution operator in Proposition 4.6 accommodated payoff functions which belong merely to $L^2$ , i.e. in particular binary contracts.
-This is a consequence of the assumption (4.19) (which holds, for instance, under Assumption 1) which, on the other hand, excludes one-sided Lévy processes.
-These are covered by Proposition 4.1.
+We also remark that the smoothing of the solution operator in Proposition 4.8 accommodated payoff functions which belong merely to $L^2$ , as arise e.g. in particular binary contracts.
+This is a consequence of the assumption (4.18) which, on the other hand, excludes Lévy processes with one-sided jumps.
+Such processes are covered by Proposition 4.1.